route360/r360-js/README.md

+# IMPORTANT: The current version is outdated.
+Please use the angular_ready branch for further development.

 #r360-js

 The Route360° JavaScript API is a modern open-source JavaScript library designed for Leaflet's mobile-friendly interactive maps.
 It is developed by Henning Hollburg and Daniel Gerber from the Motion Intelligence GmbH.